kivy/python-for-android/doc/source/buildoptions.rst

 - ``add-source``: Add a source directory to the app's Java code.
 - ``--compile-pyo``: Optimise .py files to .pyo.
 - ``--resource``: A key=value pair to add in the string.xml resource file.
+- ``--enable-androidx``: If the argument is included, build.tmpl.gradle is modified.

 Requirements blacklist (APK size optimization)